The The Legend of Zelda: Link's Awakening DX wiki last edited by Hailinel on 01/19/14 12:11AM

 - A color palette has been added.

-- A new color dungeon has been added.
-If the game is being played on the original Game Boy then two skeleton guards will block the player from entering.
+- A new dungeon that uses color-based puzzles has been added.
+If the game is being played on the original Game Boy, two skeleton guards will block the player from entering.

 - The Photo Shop and the photography side quest have been added.